Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 This gives us the set 1,3,5,7,9,11,13.
-The first result will be the first-dimension which is 1. <h3>var per1 = 1;</h3>
+The first result will be the first dimension, which is 1. <h3>var per1 = 1;</h3>

 Subtracting the numbers 1,3,5,7,9,11,13.
-Going next number by previous number again.
+Going next number by the previous number again.

 <br /><br />